 - Class 1 - these count towards your State Pension, bereavement benefits and some other benefits, for example Jobseeker’s Allowance

-- Class 3 - these count towards your State Pension and bereavement benefits only
+- Class 3 - these count towards your State Pension only

 Check your credits